 Date Title Speakers Readings

+expected to Tutorial Discussion

-learn the -
+learn the TBC

 procedural

 aspects of

 the criminal

 legal

 system.

--

 Unveiling

-Indonesia'
+Indonesia's

-s Criminal
+Criminal

 Legal

 System: A

 Visit to

 Museum

 POLRI

 Discover

 the

 intricacies

 of law

 enforcemen

 t in

 Indonesia

 with a field

 trip to

 Museum

 Polri.
 This

 visit offers

 students a

-deeper

-understandi
+deeper understandi

 ng of the

 criminal

 legal

 system,

 focusing on

 its

 procedural

 aspects.

 Explore the

 history,

+Date Title Speakers Readings

 roles, and

 contribution

-Da te Title Speakers Readings s of law enforcemen t in maintaining justice and order, gaining valuable insights into Indonesia's legal framework 6 26 No Sharia TBC Required: Gary F. Bell, Codification and Decodification: The State of the Civil and Commercial Codes in Indonesia, in Wen-Yeu Wang (ed.), Codification in East Asia: Selected Papers from the 2nd IACL Thematic Conference (2014), pp 39-50.
-Optional: Petra Mahy, The Evolution of Company Law in Indonesia: An Exploration of Legal Innovation and Stagnation, 61(2) The American Journal of Comparative Law 377-432 (2013).
-Gary F. Bell, Formation of Contract and Stipulations for Third Parties in Indonesia, in Mindy Chen-Wishart, Alexander Loke, & Stefan Vogenauer (eds.), Formation and Third Party Beneficiaries (Oxford University Press, 2021). pp.365-395.
-Royhan Akbar, Nathaniel Mangunsong, & Dan W. Puchniak, The Abolition of Independent Directors in Indonesia: Rationally Autochthonous or Foolishly Idiosyncratic?, European Corporate Governance Institute - Law Working Paper No. 802 (2024).
-Halal Certification and Sharia Banking Required:
+s of law

+enforcemen

+t in

+maintaining

+justice and

+order,

+gaining

+valuable

+insights into

+Indonesia's

+legal

+framework

+Seminar 5: Required:

+Gary F. Bell, Codification and Decodification: The

+Navigating State of the Civil and Commercial Codes in

+Indonesia's Indonesia, in Wen-Yeu Wang (ed.), Codification

+Legal in East Asia: Selected Papers from the 2nd IACL

+Landscape: Thematic Conference (2014), pp 39-50.

+Intellectual

+Property, Optional:

+Halal Petra Mahy, The Evolution of Company Law in

+Certification Indonesia: An Exploration of Legal Innovation

+, and the and Stagnation, 61(2) The American Journal of

+Rise of Comparative Law 377-432 (2013).

+Sharia

+6 26 Banking ТВС Gary F. Bell, Formation of Contract and

+Nov 150 Stipulations for Third Parties in Indonesia, in

+This Mindy Chen-Wishart, Alexander Loke, & Stefan

+seminar will Vogenauer (eds.), Formation and Third Party

+explore key Beneficiaries (Oxford University Press, 2021).

+areas of pp.365-395.

+private and

+business Royhan Akbar, Nathaniel Mangunsong, & Dan W.

+Ì law in Puchniak, The Abolition of Independent

+Indonesia, Directors in Indonesia: Rationally Autochthonous

+focusing on or Foolishly Idiosyncratic?, European Corporate

+intellectual Governance Institute - Law Working Paper No.

+property 802 (2024).

+rights, the

+regulatory Halal Certification and Sharia Banking

 Date Title Speakers Readings

+framework

+for halal Required:

-framework - Cammack and Feener, The Islamic Legal
+certification, Cammack and Feener, The Islamic Legal System

-for halal System in Indonesia, 21 Pacific Rim Law &
+and the in Indonesia, 21 Pacific Rim Law & Policy 13-42

-certification, Policy 13-42 (2012).

-and the

-growing Recommended:
+growing (2012).

-role of Michelle Limenta, Bayan M. Edis, & Oscar
+role of

-Sharia Fernando, Disabling Labelling in Indonesia:
+Sharia Recommended:

 banking.
+Michelle Limenta, Bayan M. Edis, & Oscar

+Participants Fernando, Disabling Labelling in Indonesia:

-Invoking WTO Laws in the Wake of Halal Policy
+will gain a Invoking WTO Laws in the Wake of Halal Policy

-Participants Objectives.
+deeper Objectives.
 World Trade Review.

-will gain a 2018;17(3):451-476.

-deeper
+2018;17(3):451-

+understandi 476.

+ng of legal

-understandi Syafiq Hasim, The Politics of 'Halal': From
+compliance Syafiq Hasim, The Politics of 'Halal': From

-ng of legal Cultural to Structural Shariatisation in Indonesia
+and Cultural to Structural Shariatisation in Indonesia

-compliance 22(1) Australian Journal of Asian Law 81-
+business 22(1) Australian Journal of Asian Law 81-

-and 97(2022).

-business ,

-practices in Bowen, Islam, Law, and Equality in Indonesia:
+practices in 97(2022).

-these An Anthropology of Public Reasoning Cambridge
+these

 sectors.
+Bowen, Islam, Law, and Equality in Indonesia: An

+Anthropology of Public Reasoning Cambridge

 University Press, 2010. ch.
 5.

 Tutorial Discussion

 What distinguishes the Indonesian Halal

 certification from the Kosher certification in

 Australia?

 Which legal concern do you find most prominent

 in Indonesia's method of halal certification?

 What is the most compelling rationale for the

 growth of the Indonesian halal certification

 industry in light of the WTO's normative

 requirements for the global integration of

 national markets?

 Can Indonesia's mandate for all halal products to

 obtain a Halal Certificate be interpreted as a

 violation of World Trade Organization (WTO)

 regulations?